RajDandhare/Jenkins_on_VMware/README.md

 It will ask you for the CODE that we just copyed, paste it.
 <br /><br />![jenkins-askscode](/../main/Pics/jenkins-askscode.png)<br /><br />

 After that it will ask Plugins for Jenkins, Just select suggested plugins it will start the installation.
-Then you will be ask for signup on Jenkins.
+Then you will be ask for signup on Jenkins.<br />
 Next you will be ask for Login which you just signup for Jenkins.
+It will take you to Blank Dashboard.

 <br /><br />![jenkins-dashboard](/../main/Pics/jenkins-dashboard.png)

 Thats it for the Jenkins Installation!!!!

+> [!Caution]
-Now, open new terminal and don't close or stop the terminal where the Jenkins.war file is running.
+> Now, open new terminal and don't close or stop the terminal where the Jenkins.war file is running.

 **Docker Installation :**